Wildlander-mod/Support/Docs/EnemyUndead.md

 |      |Snow Spume -  The caster manifests an explosion of ice shards at the target location, dealing 45 points of damage in its radius..
 |Summmon| Summon Frost Atronach - summons a Frost Atronach for 60 seconds. |

-**Additional Perks*
+**Additional Perks**
-Has the shared perks, plus Same as Standard Frost priests
+Has the shared perks, plus Same as Standard Frost priests.

 ---
 **Krosis**